sidducs/Multi-Container/README.md

-A lightweight Linux container runtime in C with a long-running supervisor and a kernel-space memory monitor.
+This project implements a lightweight container runtime similar to Docker using Linux namespaces and a kernel module for memory monitoring and scheduling analysis.

----

 ## 1. Team Information